The Most Memorable Dr Seuss Characters – And Ones You Might Want to Forget

 In the 1948 book, a Bingle Bug asks Thidwick if it can hitch a ride on his antlers.
 The amiable moose agrees, only for the insect to take advantage of his kindness.
 The bug promptly sets up permanent residence, and invites along a succession of forest creatures, including a woodpecker, a family of squirrels, fleas and, ultimately, a bear.

 The King’s Stilts is likely nobody’s favorite Dr. Seuss book, but that doesn’t mean its title character isn’t memorable.
-Published in 1939, the story is written in prose rather than in the verse for which Seuss is best known.
-However, this Seussian twist on a traditional fairy tale delivers a message every bit as timeless as Horton Hears a Who or The Lorax.
+This Seussian twist on a traditional fairy tale delivers a message every bit as timeless as Horton Hears a Who or The Lorax.